-120. Despite the growing problems caused by the failures of Mallinckrodt's suspicious order monitoring program, Mallinckrodt avoided proactively addressing this issue with its customers during the sales process, preferring to focus on aggressively selling opioids rather than ensuring compliance with legal requirements.
+129. Despite the growing problems caused by the failures of its suspicious order monitoring program, Mallinckrodt avoided proactively addressing this issue with its customers during the sales process, preferring to focus on aggressively selling opioids rather than ensuring compliance with legal requirements.
 In 2011, a Mallinckrodt employee circulated an article describing increasing demand for high-dose, pure oxycodone following Purdue's release of an abuse-deterrent form of OxyContin.
 The employee commented, "I think it supports our suspicions in regard to the increased usage of the Oxy 30mg."
-These "suspicions" were that increasing demand for Mallinckrodt's generic oxycodone products were being driven by abusers and addicts who could no longer access easy-to-abuse OxyContin.
-These "suspicions" were further confirmed that same year, when Mallinckrodt was informed by the Department of Justice that 30 mg oxycodone tablets had replaced the old formulation of OxyContin 80 mg tablets as the main illicit drugs on the streets in New England, and had "gained wide acceptance by New England Rx opiate abusers who refer to them as 'perc 30s'"; this led one controlled substance compliance manager to tastelessly joke that he would soon be out of a job.
-Similarly, in January 2013, a Mallinckrodt compliance coordinator received a call from a law enforcement agent stating that "there has been an explosion in Oxy 30's on their streets and everything has gone from the OC30's [Purdue's 30mg OxyContin] to the M30's [Mallinckrodt's 30mg oxycodone]."
+These "suspicions" were that abusers and addicts who could no longer access easy-to-abuse OxyContin were driving an increasing demand for Mallinckrodt's generic oxycodone products.
+Mallinckrodt further confirmed these

+"suspicions" that same year, when the Department of Justice informed it that 30mg oxycodone tablets had replaced the old formulation of OxyContin 80mg tablets as the main illicit drugs on the streets in New England, and had "gained wide acceptance by New England Rx opiate abusers who refer to them as 'perc 30s'"; this led one controlled substance compliance manager to tastelessly joke that he would soon be out of a job.